Tourism in Pakistan: Khyber Pakhtunkhwa

 Khyber Pakhtunkhwa is located in the north-west region of Pakistan and is popular with adventurers and explorers.
 The province has a varied landscape ranging from rugged mountains, valleys, hills and farms.
 There are a number of Buddhist archaeological sites from the Gandhara civilisation such as Takht Bhai and Pushkalavati, and other Buddhist and Hindu archaeological sites including Bala Hisar Fort, Butkara Stupa, Kanishka stupa, Chakdara, Panjkora Valley and Sehri Bahlol.

 The province's capital city is Peshawar, which is home to a number of sites including Bala Hisar Fort, Peshawar Museum, archaeological site of Gor Khuttree, Mohabbat Khan Mosque, old city of Sethi Mohallah, Jamrud Fort, the Sphola Stupa and the market at Qissa Khwani Bazaar.
 The city Dera Ismail Khan is known as the entrance into the province from Punjab and Balochistan, and for its Hindu ruins at Kafir Kot.
 Mardan city has Buddhist ruins at Shahbaz Garhi.

-In the north of the province is the Swat valley One of the most important cities in the province is Mansehra, which a major stop for tourists setting out to the Northern Areas and Azad Kashmir.
+In the north of the province is the Swat valley One of the most important cities in the province is Mansehra, which is a major stop for tourists setting out to the Northern Areas and Azad Kashmir.
 The city is connected by the Karakoram Highway, which ends in China.
 Along the route, there are several stops including the Kaghan Valley, Balakot, Naran, Shogran, Lake Saiful Mulook and Babusar Top.
-There are also several other sites that attract a large number of tourist every year including Ayubia, Batkhela, Chakdara, Saidu Sharif, Kalam Valley and Hindu Kush mountain range in Chitral.
+There are also several other sites that attract a large number of tourists every year including Ayubia, Batkhela, Chakdara, Saidu Sharif, Kalam Valley and Hindu Kush mountain range in Chitral.

 Several mountain passes run through the province.
 One of the most famous is the Khyber Pass, which links Afghanistan with Pakistan.
 The trade route sees a large number of trucks and lorries transporting goods in and out of the region.
 The Babusar Pass connects Thak Nala with Chilas on the Karakorum Highway.
 The Lowari Pass connects Chitral with Dir via the Lowari Tunnel.
 The highest mountain pass in Pakistan is the Shandur Pass, which connects Chitral to Gilgit and is known as the "Roof of the World".
 The pass is the centre of the Hindukush, Pamir and Karakoram ranges.